 Salvatore because her evility.
 It performs one of several randomly selected buffs to adjacent allies, but when the options are increasing movement by 10, range of attacks and spells by 9, jump by 99, doubling damage dealt, and cutting damage taken down to 10 percent of normal, you can't really complain.

-Pram's evility includes poison (that always hits), a hit on a ramdom enemy, a free 50% INT boost for all allies, a 100% Attack boost for herself and 50% evasion for all units.
+Pram's evility includes poison (that always hits), a hit on a random enemy, a free 50% INT boost for all allies, a 100% Attack boost for herself and 50% evasion for all units.

 That One Boss: So, thought Baal in Disgaea 4 was too easy?
 Apparently, so did Nippon Ichi, because they took that and made him even harder.
-He can only be fought in Raesetsu Mode, so his stats are going to be stupidly high (five-hundred million at the very least), his items can't be stolen, he doesn't lose his stationary bonus (normally, stationary bonus adds extra power each time a unit attacks without moving), has Ultimate Force from Disgaea 4 (the evility in which one of his swords drops on your character the moment it's summoned from the base panel), and a variation of Pringer X's Super Skill Solved evility (specials from a single character cannot be used more than once).
+He can only be fought in Raesetsu Mode, so his stats are going to be stupidly high (five-hundred million at the very least), his items can't be stolen, he never loses his stationary bonus so he will hit harder the longer the fight drags outnote normally, stationary bonus adds extra power each time a unit attacks without moving, but the Super Time Engine Baal has equipped negates that penalty, has Ultimate Force from Disgaea 4 (the evility in which one of his swords drops on your character the moment it's summoned from the base panel), and a variation of Pringer X's Super Skill Solved evility (specials from a single character cannot be used more than once).
 Bring him down, and it turns out he has a new form and with it a new evility and will do this five more times.
 New evilities include inflicting all status effects, increased evasion, summoning mini-Baals, automatic damage at the end of turn, and base panel destruction.
 Good luck.